 When Reagan tried to appropriate Springsteen’s Born in The USA, he and the attempted theft fell flat.
 Hillary got a pass because the media were lazy, and complicit and because she meant well even though, it was as cynical a gesture as Reagan’s and as reflective of the corruption inherent in the system.

-That is, it was either thoughtless and reflected a tin ear for the truth, or an imperious disregard for the truth does not prove a cause and effect linking that pratfall to losing the election.
+That is, it was either thoughtless and reflected a tin ear for the truth, or an imperious disregard for the truth – though it does not prove a cause and effect linking that pratfall to losing the election.
 The election was lost because of mysogony and because it was stolen and because James Comey has a marble in his head that from time to time rolls into the wrong slot and because choosing Born to Run without appreciating its truth, or choosing it because you know the truth but don’t care, reflects an inability to empathize and worse still, like Pelosi, what it really says is – we’re capitalists; get used to it!
 But, we’re nicer about it then the other guys and if you would just listen to our very reasonable 100 point plan, in this eighteen volume study I’ve written you’ll see that Capitalism with a fresh coat of paint really can work for everyone.
 Put all of that together and you can still win the election and still have it stolen from you.

 More than one thing, even contradictory things, can be true at the same time.
-That is a complicated idea and far beyond the binary simplicity of the media and certainly beyond the truth to expediency ratio meter of most politicians.
+That is a complicated idea and far beyond the binary simplicity of the media, and certainly beyond the truth to expediency ratio meter of most politicians.

 It is also a problem for many commentators who, one would think, should know better.
 For example, while taking rhetorical target practice at the Clintons, Christopher Hitchens, in full sharpshooter mode, displayed either a sublime ignorance (which seems highly unlikely) or a deliberate mendacity when he sniffed that Bill Clinton had immorally campaigned to the right of George H. Bush by accusing him of being soft on Cuba.
 This, said Hitch, was analogous to JFK, moving to the right of Eisenhower and Nixon by inventing the Missile Gap, when in truth, the gap was in the other direction with the U.S. having more nuclear missiles than the Soviets.
 Hitchens did not bother to mention that had Clinton campaigned to the left of Bush he would have come in third behind H. Bush and Trump’s slightly smarter but no less unhinged doppelganger, Ross Perot.